SNOMED-Documents/snomed-editorial-guide/situation-with-explicit-context-modeling.md

   *     * _Family history of myocardial infarction_ does not imply that a patient had a myocardial infarction.
     * _No headache_ implies that  _patient has headache_ is untrue.
 A negative statement may expand further in the opposite direction of a positive statement.
 If  _headache_ is a subtype of pain then  _patient has headache_ implies  _patient has pain_.
 However,  _patient has no headache_ does not imply  _patient has no pain_.
 Conversely,  _patient has headache_ does not imply  _patient has occipital headache_ ,  _but patient has no headache_ implies  _patient does not have occipital headache_.

+The representation of negation within SNOMED CT that arises from restrictions imposed by the existing description logics results in the hierarchy being inverted e.g., coronary heart disease not present is NOT properly a subtype of "Heart disease not present".
+An initial attempt was made to move negated content into the situation hierarchy so that the content remained available, but SNOMED International recommends handling negation outside of SNOMED CT by the EHR vendor rather than try and represent it within the terminology.